 The body of the email.
 It can include basic formatting and text links.

-Once ready, click OK to save your widget and activate it.
+Once ready, click Save & close to save your widget and activate it.
 The email subscription popup will instantly go live on a website.

 What should I write in an autoresponder email?